reenas/VR101/unity-primitives-and-transform-controls.md

 ![https://docs.unity3d.com/](.gitbook/assets/image-28.png)

-This is a flat surface, 10 units long and placed on the xz plane of the local coordinate system.
+This is a flat surface, 10 units long and placed on the XZ plane of the local coordinate system.

 #### Quad

 ![https://docs.unity3d.com/](.gitbook/assets/image-2.png)

-The quad is a one unit long primitive, though it looks like the plane, it is smaller, renders 2 sides unlike the plane which renders only top side and is oriented in the local xy axis.
+The quad is a one unit long primitive, though it looks like the plane, it is smaller, renders 2 sides unlike the plane which renders only top side and is oriented in the local XY axis.

 ### Transform Controls

-In order to test the Transform Controls, add a primitive object so you cant really test transform controls on an empty scene.
+In order to test the Transform Controls, add a primitive object so you can't really test transform controls on an empty scene.

 You'll find the transform controls on the top-left corner of the Unity Editor.
 The first tool is the " **Hand Tool**".